-TGac editor: modify the Draft 1.1 text from L166L23, as follows
+TGac editor: modify the Draft 1.1 text from P166L23, as follows

-In a 40 and 80 MHz transmission, the VHTSTF field is constructed from the 20 MHz version by frequency shifting a duplicate of it to each 20 MHz subband and applying appropriate phase rotations per 20 MHz sub-band.
+In a 40 and 80 MHz transmission, the VHT-STF field is constructed from the 20 MHz version by frequency shifting a duplicate of it to each 20 MHz subchannel and applying appropriate phase rotations per 20 MHz subchannel.

-TGac editor: modify the Draft 1.1 text from L191L60, as follows
+TGac editor: modify the Draft 1.1 text from P191L60, as follows

-For a 160 MHz transmission, the 80 MHz pilot mapping is replicated in the two 80 MHz subbands of the 160 MHz transmission.
+For a 160 MHz transmission, the 80 MHz pilot mapping is replicated in the two 80 MHz subchannel of the 160 MHz transmission.